-*- coding: utf-8 -*-

 """

-Checks left monogamy, i.e. if each non-scalar spider is connected to
+Checks left monogamy, i.e. if each non-scalar spider is connected

-exactly one output port.
+to exactly one input port.

 """